ednapiranha/node-gif-reducer/README.md

 # GIF Reducer

-Reduces the frames in a GIF by half
+Reduces the frames in an animated GIF

 ## Usage